edf-hpc/puppet-hpc/puppet-config/modules/clara/README.md

 ### Setup Requirements

-This module provides a default keyring, but it should be replaced by your own keyring.
+This module provides a default GPG key, but it should be replaced by your own key.

 ### Beginning with clara

-If you wish to use the local repositories feature, you must provide a keyring.
+If you wish to use the local repositories feature, you must create a GPG key.
-The example below, show how the default keyring was generated (the passphrase used is `passphrase`):
+The example below shows how to create a GPG key (the passphrase used is `passphrase`):

 ```
 LANG=C gpg --no-default-keyring --keyring puppet-config/modules/clara/files/cluster_keyring.gpg --secret-keyring puppet-config/modules/clara/files/cluster_keyring.secret.gpg --gen-key